ar-dash/Crypto-eKAN/README.md

 # 🚀 Crypto-eKAN

-**Crypto-eKAN** is an intelligent ensemble forecasting system for cryptocurrency price prediction powered by machine learning, deep learning, Monte Carlo simulation, and a stacked **Kernel Activation Network (KAN)**.
+**Crypto-eKAN** is an intelligent ensemble forecasting system for cryptocurrency price prediction powered by machine learning, deep learning, Monte Carlo simulation, and a stacked **Kolmogorov Arnold Network (KAN)**.
 This repository blends classical models with neural architectures into a meta-learning pipeline designed to capture market dynamics and forecast asset prices like XRP and BTC.

 ---